-- 4.2.7 Assessors are eligible for the General Assessment Peer Support Program under any of the following circumstances: - a) voluntary request by the Assessor: This service is designed for Assessors who wish to discuss general matters relating to medical reasoning.
-No injured worker details should be shared with the Peer Support Assessor if General Assessment Support is requested. - b) percentage of completed assessments per year: This Peer Support is provided to Assessors commensurate with the number of assessment reports completed each year per annual accreditation period. - c) following repeated unresolved issues of non-compliance with the Impairment Assessment Guidelines potentially relating to medical issues identified by ReturnToWorkSA. - 4.2.8 The Peer Support Assessor is a specialist accredited in the same body system as the Assessor.
+- 4.2.7 Assessors are eligible for General Assessment Peer Support under any of the following circumstances: - a) voluntary request by the Assessor: This service is designed for Assessors who wish to discuss general matters relating to medical reasoning.
+No injured worker details should be shared with the Peer Support Assessor if General Peer Assessment Support is requested. - b) percentage of completed Assessments per year: This peer support is provided to Assessors commensurate with the number of Impairment Assessment Reports completed each year. - c) following repeated unresolved issues of non-compliance with the Impairment Assessment Guidelines potentially relating to medical issues identified by ReturnToWorkSA. - 4.2.8 The Peer Support Assessor is a specialist accredited in the same body system as the Assessor.
 The Peer Support Assessor will discuss and provide guidance on medical consistency, reasoning or any other concerns.
-The Peer Support Assessor will contact the Assessor to provide feedback and discuss appropriate strategies, if required. - 4.2.9 Following Peer Support for 4.2.7 b and 4.2.7 c, the Peer Support Assessor provides the Assessor a summary of key strategies and recommendations the Assessor can consider in relation to future assessments which will also be provided to ReturnToWorkSA.
+The Peer Support Assessor will contact the Assessor to provide feedback and discuss appropriate strategies, if required. - 4.2.9 To the extent that confidential information about a worker's medical condition is required to be disclosed to a Peer Support Assessor in order for them to provide General Assessment Peer Support to an Assessor, the Minister authorises this disclosure pursuant to section 185(3)(j) of the Act. - 4.2.10 Following peer support for 4.2.7 b and 4.2.7 c, the Peer Support Assessor provides the Assessor a summary of key strategies and recommendations the Assessor can consider in relation to future Assessments, which will also be provided to ReturnToWorkSA.